 - Suppose that a relationship falls under the category of male-male or female-female, always assume it is a male-female relationship then follow the same rules to avoid ambiguity.

 Genogram Templates Free to Download

-Now you gained knowledge about the basic symbols and general rules for constructing genogram.
+Now you gained knowledge about the basic symbols and general rules for constructing genograms.
 It’s time to apply what you’ve learned.
-However, if you are still unsure where to start, we have prepared some different genogram template free examples that you may use as reference.
+However, if you are still unsure where to start, we have prepared some different genogram template-free examples that you may use as a reference.

 Family relationshipDownload this example

 This figure displays a simple example of a family relationship diagram using a genogram.
 As you can see, there are two families at the very top.
 It includes grandparents, cousins, uncles, aunt, niece, and nephew.
 Supposed that you have a family line here, you will see in this family genogram example that you have 2 siblings.
 The youngest sibling already has offspring who became your nephew and niece.

 Another diagram is an emotional relationship that will enable you to identify the current status of members with each other.
 Using the same genogram, we add symbols that define each emotion of one member to another.
 Here you will see emotions like harmony which is a straight green line, a conflict which is two red broken lines, etc. There are a lot more emotional bond symbols that you can add to your genogram depending on the situation of one’s family.

 A medical genogram is another helpful genogram example that allows you to understand hereditary patterns and other health-related factors.
 In this template, you will see from a family who had heart disease and the carriers over generations.
 As you would also notice, there are red shades at the top corner of each symbol.
 This denotes heart disease while the red center shape indicates heart disease carrier.
 Also, there’s a green shade that represents who among the family had diabetes and carriers of the disease.